nexusstar/SoftUni/Cplusplus/week_six/README.md

 * Data goes in the stack

-* The memory is deallcated when the data goes out of scope.
+* The memory is deallocated when the data goes out of scope.

 * Good for short life variables